 - 3 whole eggs + 3 yolks

-- Melt the butter and chocolate in a bowl in a bain-marie and remove and let it cool down.
+- Melt the butter and chocolate in a bowl in a bain-marie and remove and let it temper.

-- In a larger bowl, mix the eggs with the yolks and sugar well.
-When the chocolate is warm, add it to the egg mixture and stir well.
+- In a larger bowl, mix the eggs well with the yolks and sugar.
+When the chocolate is warm, add it to the egg mixture and mix well.
 Add the flour and mix everything well again.

-- We fill the mini cocottes , cover and leave to rest in the fridge for at least a couple of hours, although I recommend overnight.
+- Fill the minicocottes , cover and let them rest in the fridge for at least a couple of hours, although I recommend overnight.

 - Serve freshly made.

-With this amount, 3 mini oval cocottes are filled, which would be 6 servings.
-If you want to take them as a gift, you can freeze the dough in the mini cocottes and take it out a couple of hours before taking it to the recipient.
+With this amount, 3 oval minicocottes are filled, which would be 6 servings.
+If you want to take them as a gift, you can freeze the dough in the minicocottes and take them out a couple of hours before taking them to their recipient.

 Si las mini cocottes, son de hierro fundido…¿Los minutos de la receta son los mismos?